eshamow/tse-module-nimbus/README.md

-# Aio (All-In-One) #
+# Nimbus #

-This module provides a new Puppet command, `puppet aio`.
+This module provides a new Puppet command, `puppet nimbus`.

-When `puppet aio apply` is run, Puppet will set the runtime
+When `puppet nimbus apply` is run, Puppet will set the runtime
-$environmentpath to $aio_environmentpath, set the runtime $environment to $aio_environment, and read $aio_config.
+$environmentpath to `$nimbus_environmentpath`, set the runtime `$environment` to `$nimbus_environment`, and read `$nimbus_config`.
 A custom node terminus will be switched to that reads classes from the `classes` config key.
 A custom data terminus will be used to bind data from the `data` config key.
-The $aio_environment will be populated to match the modules defined in the `modules` config key.
+The `$nimbus_environment` will be populated to match the modules defined in the `modules` config key.
 With this configuration primed, Puppet will be run.

-The end result is that users may define a single text file that lists all the modules they want, the data they want, and the classes they want applied to their local machine.
-They may then use the `puppet aio` command to easily puppetize their system from that input.
+The end result is that users may define a single text file or set of text files to be merged that list all the modules they want, the data they want, and the classes they want applied to their local machine.
+They may then use the `puppet nimbus` command to easily puppetize their system from that input.

 Note that alternatively, a confdir may be specified, in which case all .conf files inside the confdir will be read and merged into a compositional